yugr/rust-slides/features/pros/alias/analysis.md

 `noalias` need to be specified explicitly
 (see [#1108](https://github.com/ziglang/zig/issues/1108)).

-TODO:
-  - situation in other languages (Java, Swift, Julia) ?
+I was unable to find good description of situation in other languages (Java, Swift, Go, Julia).

 # Examples